cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   - Content in info units should be succinct.
 Do not use info units for multiple paragraphs of copy.

-  - In addition to being able to give each info unit a heading and description, you may optionally give the info unit group a heading and introduction paragraph.
+  - In addition to giving each info unit a heading and description, you may optionally give the info unit group a heading and introductory paragraph.

-  - Each info unit type may use an H2, H3, or H4 heading depending on where the info unit sits within the page's heading hierarchy.
+  - Each info unit type may use an H2, H3, or H4 depending on where the info unit sits within the page's heading hierarchy.

   #### 25/75 info unit

   - Heading: Maximum 60 characters